mwai-ops/doc-intel/README.md

 # PDF Content Extractor using Microsoft Document Intelligence

-A Python CLI tool to extract text and structured data from PDF files using Azure's Document Intelligence service (formerly Form Recognizer).
+A powerful Web Application to extract text and structured data from PDF files using Azure's Document Intelligence service.

 ## Features